Bombax

-Bombax is a genus of mainly tropical trees in the mallow family.
+Bombax is a genus of mainly tropical trees in the mallow family, Malvaceae.
 They are native to western Africa, the Indian subcontinent, Southeast Asia, and the subtropical regions of East Asia and northern Australia.
 It is distinguished from the genus Ceiba, which has whiter flowers.

 Common names for the genus include silk cotton tree, simal, red cotton tree, kapok, and simply bombax.
-Currently four species are recognised, although many plants have been placed in the genus that were later moved.
+Eight species are recognised, although many plants have been placed in the genus that were later moved.

 The genus is best known for the species Bombax ceiba, which is widely cultivated throughout tropical and sub-tropical regions of the world.
 It is native to southern and eastern Asia and northern Australia.

 Bombax species are used as food plants by the larvae of some Lepidoptera species including the leaf-miner Bucculatrix crateracma which feeds exclusively on Bombax ceiba.

 The tree appears on the flag of Equatorial Guinea.

 The tree fibers are 100% cellulose, able to float, impervious to water, and have a low thermal conductivity.
 Called Kapok in Asia, the fibers are mainly used for insulation in sleeping bags and life preservers.
 The fibers are also used as stuffing for pillows and mattresses.